rraadd88/roux/README.md

 # Command-line usage

+🗺️ Read configuration.
+`roux read-config path/to/file`

+🗺️ Read metadata.
+`roux read-metadata path/to/file`

+📁 Find the latest and the oldest file in a list.
+`roux read-ps list_of_paths`

 💾 Backup a directory with a timestamp (ISO).
 `roux backup path/to/directory`

-⭐ Backup a directory with a timestamp (ISO).
+⭐ Remove *'s from a jupyter notebook'.
-`roux backup path/to/directory`
+`roux removestar path/to/notebook`

 ℹ️ Available command line tools and their usage.
 `roux --help`